 The computation of the tax on business income begins with Federal taxable income (FTI) for U.S. corporations (including domestic banks) or effectively connected income (ECI), with treaty benefits added back, for alien (non-U.S.) corporations.
 Taxpayers then make several state specific modifications to arrive at entire net income (ENI).
 Many of these modifications are the tax expenditures included in this section.
 Investment income and other exempt income are then subtracted from ENI, resulting in business income (BI).
-Taxpayers doing business within and without the State use a single receipts factor with market-based sourcing rules to apportion BI to New York State.
+Taxpayers use a single receipts factor with market-based sourcing rules to apportion BI to New York State.